|Looking For A Place To Happen references|

 no you're not the first to show

 We've all been here since, God, who knows?"
-Lorraine Land's "Living Room" theory explains the annexation in modern terms similar to The Hip's house party: Natives invited Europeans into their living room.
+Scholar Lorraine Land's "Living Room" theory explains the annexation in modern terms similar to The Hip's house party narrative: Natives invited Europeans into their living room.
 After a few hours, more and more Europeans showed up.
 As the night wore on, the Europeans became comfortable, and eventually outnumbered the Natives.
 The Europeans then decided to claim, not only the living room, but the entire house as their own.
 This verse maintains the Native perspective and greets Jacques Cartier, who in 1535 became the first European to find the St Lawrence River.
-The Aboriginals Cartier encountered would of course paint their natural environment, often depicting historic events on cliff sides, rocks and cave interiors.
 Cartier charted much of the area that Samuel De Champlain would colonize in 1608, and is considered the founder of mainland Canada.
 Donnacona, the leader of a First Nation at Stadacona (modern Quebec City) befriended Cartier.
 Together they established the preliminary economic and military ties between the First Nations and the French.
 In 1536, Cartier abducted Donnacona and his two sons and brought them with him to France where they regaled the French court with stories of their homeland.
 They died within two years.
 Cartier may be best remembered for overhearing two Amerindian boys speaking about their village.
 The word they used, "Kanata," became "Canada" when Cartier wrote it down in French.
 Seven decades after Cartier, Samuel de Champlain arrived in Canada with roughly 100 settlers.
 After failing to establish lasting colonies in New Brunswick and Nova Scotia, Champlain succeeded at Quebec in 1608 and became responsible for the stable relations that would come to exist between the French and Huron First Nations.
 The idea of Canada was born here.
 A new nation mixed of Indigenous peoples and immigrants from distant shores was established.
 After nearly losing his own life, and watching most of his crew perish from frost-bite and malnutrition during their first Canadian winter, Champlain was saved by the Natives.
 The local Huron’s showed Champlain and his men how to preserve food and survive in the Canadian climate (Donnacona had done the same for Cartier 70 years earlier).
 The Huron also agreed to aid Champlain in the fur trade.
 They acted as guides, trappers and indispensable business partners.
 In exchange, Champlain agreed to supply weapons and soldiers to the Huron war effort against the Iroquois.
 This co-dependant relationship was viewed as a “partnership” by the Huron.
 It was called a “conquering” by the French.
+Wicapi Omani In 2016, Gord Downie committed himself to furthering the cause of Truth and Reconciliation among Canada's Aboriginal and non-Aboriginal peoples.
+Gord released an album and graphic novel detailing the story of Chanie Wenjack.
+Both were titled "Secret Path" and told the story of Chanie's tragic and failed attempt to escape from a Residential School.
+Gord toured to support his new solo project and often spoke in passionate terms about the need to better living conditions on Reserves, improve educational standards for all Aboriginals and raise general awareness for the plight of Native peoples among non-Aboriginal Canadians.
+On December 6th, 2016, with Prime Minister Trudeau and many Aboriginal leaders gathered to acknowledge his work, the Assembly of First Nations honoured a tearful Gord during an emotional ceremony.
+National Chief Perry Bellegarde gave Gord a Lakota spirit name.
+Wicapi Omani, which means "man who walks among the stars."
 Play Song